xcgd/document_attachment/README.md

 scanned documents such as bank details , the identity documents , or other evidence ...

 Define menus and actions should you want to allow changing document types:

-  - For Example, you can attached a new document to an employee:
+For Example, you can attached a new document to an employee.

-  - Create type of document

 ![Create](static/src/img/creerdocument.png)